stevejr/toolkit/docs/cmd/tk_create_kustomization.md

 ### Options

 ```
-      --depends-on stringArray          kustomization that must be ready before this kustomization can be applied
+      --depends-on stringArray          Kustomization that must be ready before this Kustomization can be applied
       --health-check stringArray        workload to be included in the health assessment, in the format '<kind>/<name>.<namespace>'
       --health-check-timeout duration   timeout of health checking operations (default 2m0s)
   -h, --help                            help for kustomization
-      --path string                     path to the directory containing the kustomization file (default "./")
+      --path string                     path to the directory containing the Kustomization file (default "./")
       --prune                           enable garbage collection
       --sa-name string                  service account name
       --sa-namespace string             service account namespace